Ask Slashdot: Which Software/Devices Are Unusable Without Connecting to the Internet? - Slashdot

 Depends on what it does (Score:2)

-Re: Depends on what it does (Score:2)
+Re: Depends on what it does (Score:3)

 You prefered the days of USB dongles, license servers and an inability to rent per-minute licenses?
 I for one didn't I ask companies to add internet connection based licensing, I'm so sick and tired of managing FlexLM servers, replacement dongles and paying $1,000 a year when we desparately need it for 60 minutes.